Charles J. Chaput: Bishop of Rapid City

 On April 11, 1988, Chaput was appointed bishop of Rapid City by John Paul II.
 He was consecrated on July 26, 1988, by Archbishop Pio Laghi, with Archbishop John Roach and Archbishop James Stafford serving as co-consecrators.

 Chaput was the second priest of Native American ancestry to be consecrated a bishop in the United States, after Bishop Donald Pelotte.
 He was the first Native American to be consecrated as an ordinary bishop rather than a titular bishop.
 He chose as his episcopal motto: "As Christ Loved the Church" from Ephesians 5:25.

 Archbishop of Denver

 On February 18, 1997, Chaput was appointed by John Paul II as archbishop of Denver, replacing Archbishop James Stafford.
 In 2007, Chaput delivered the commencement address at Denver's Augustine Institute.
-In 2008, he became the episcopal moderator of the Tekakwitha Conference.
+In 2008, he became the episcopal moderator of the Tekakwitha Conference, a ministry for Native American Catholics.

-In 2007, Chaput conducted an apostolic visitation to the Diocese of Toowoomba in Queensland, Australia, on behalf of the Congregation for Bishops.
+In 2007, Chaput conducted an apostolic visitation to the Diocese of Toowoomba in Queensland, Australia, on behalf of the Congregation for Bishops in Rome.
 The Vatican was concerned by statements that Bishop Bill Morris had made regarding the ordination of women.
 In May 2011, Pope Benedict XVI removed Morris as bishop of Toowoomba after he refused to resign.